 Columbus Blue Jackets

-That was the twenty-first Weekly Metropolitan Division Snapshot of the 2022-23 season.
-Who helped themselves the most after March 3’s deadline?
-Can the New Jersey Devils catch the Carolina Hurricanes?
-Will the New York Islanders and Pittsburgh Penguins hold off their direct competition?
-Who will prevail as the stretch run to the postseason begins in full?
+That was the fourteenth Weekly Metropolitan Division Snapshot of the 2022-23 season.
+What do you expect to happen in this week coming up?
+Will the Devils continue to put pressure on the Hurricanes?
+Can the Rangers crash that party up top?
+Will Washington continue to stay ahead of the Islanders and Penguins?
 Please leave your answers and other thoughts about the eight teams in the week that was and the week ahead in the comments.
 Thank you for reading.